-- 17.4.1 The Board shall provide seven (7) days of leave each school year to be used for personal necessity while charging such absence to accumulated sick leave benefits. - 17.4.2 Subject to this Agreement, the Board reserves the right to specify the manner of proof of personal necessity and the type of situations in which such leave will be permitted. - 17.4.3 When possible, requests for personal necessity leave shall be made at least three (3) calendar days in advance to the principal and forwarded to the Superintendent who reserves the right to verify such request by an appropriate means. - 17.4.4 Advance permission is not required in the following situation: - (a) Death or serious illness of a unit member's family as defined under Section 17.32. - (b) Accident involving the person or property of the unit member or the person or property of a unit member's immediate family. - 17.4.5 "Personal necessity" shall be strictly limited to its common and ordinary meaning; that is, circumstances which are truly unavoidable, beyond the control of the unit member and in the nature of compulsion.
+- 17.4.1 The Board shall provide ten (10) days of leave each school year to be used for personal necessity while charging such absence to accumulated sick leave benefits. - 17.4.2 Subject to this Agreement, the Board reserves the right to specify the manner of proof of personal necessity and the type of situations in which such leave will be permitted.

+- 17.4.3 When possible, requests for personal necessity leave shall be made at least three (3) calendar days in advance to the principal and forwarded to the Superintendent who reserves the right to verify such request by an appropriate means. - 17.4.4 Advance permission is not required in the following situation: - (a) Death or serious illness of a unit member's family or a close personal friend with whom the unit member has a deep and longstanding relationship. - (b) Accident involving the person or property of the unit member or the person or property of a unit member's family or a close personal friend with whom the unit member has a deep and longstanding relationship.. - 17.4.5 "Personal necessity" shall be normally limited to its common and ordinary meaning; that is, circumstances which are truly unavoidable, beyond the control of the unit member and in the nature of compulsion.
 Leaves for personal convenience, civic, or non-emergency reasons, or circumstances created by the choice of the unit member do not constitute personal necessity leave.

-- 17.4.6 The granting of personal necessity leave is appropriate under the following circumstances: - (a) Immediate members of the family entering the service, going overseas, or returning from overseas. - (b) Hazardous weather conditions causing unsafe travel. - (c) Unavoidable emergency business and legal transactions that must be done during the workday.
-Such business or transaction shall not be related to Association activities. - (d) Car accident or breakdown. - (e) Transportation of family members when absolutely necessary for medical or dental appointments. - (f) Attendance at school conferences for children of the employee, if necessary, per California statutory requirements. - (g) Paternity leave. - (h) Members of the immediate family graduating from high school or college. - (i) Attendance at a religious observance of a recognized church or denomination when such observance occurs only during the regular workday. - (j) Any unforeseen occurrence or combination of circumstances which calls for immediate action or remedy.
-(The approval of the Superintendent required.) - 17.4.7 Personal necessity leave may be granted on the death or serious illness or accident of a family member not previously defined or a close personal friend with whom the unit member has a deep and long-standing relationship.
-The granting of such leave rests within the sole discretion of the Superintendent or designee. - 17.4.8 Personal necessity leave may be granted for either a half or full day.
+The following examples are appropriate uses of personal necessity leave:

+- (a) Members of the family entering the service, going overseas, or returning from overseas. - (b) Hazardous weather conditions causing unsafe travel. - (c) Unavoidable emergency business and legal transactions that must be done during the workday.
+Such business or transaction shall not be related to Association activities. - (d) Car accident or breakdown. - (e) Transportation of family members when absolutely necessary for medical or dental appointments. - (f) Attendance at school conferences for children of the employee, if necessary, per California statutory requirements. - (g) Members of the family graduating from high school or college. - (h) Attendance at a religious observance of a recognized church or denomination when such observance occurs only during the regular workday.